 The requirements are varied, to be equitable for different types of families.
 Here is a recap:

-• Families with one parent are expected to complete half of the volunteer hours noted above (12.5 hours total, 5 in fundraising, 2 diversity hours).
+• Households with one parent are expected to complete half of the volunteer hours noted above (12.5 hours total, 5 in fundraising, 2 diversity hours).

-• Families with two or more children double the volunteer hours noted above (50 hours total 20 in fundraising, and still 4 diversity hours).
+• Households with two or more children double the volunteer hours noted above (50 hours total 20 in fundraising, and still 4 diversity hours).

 Who tracks our hours?